PureKrome/HttpClient.Helpers/README.md

 ## Sample Code
 This sample uses the Factory and a Key.
-The other option is to use constructor injection with a FakeMessageHandler parameter.
+The other option is to use [constructor injection with a `FakeHttpMessageHandler` parameter](https://github.com/PureKrome/HttpClient.Helpers/wiki/Constructor-Injection).

 ```C#
 public class MyService : IMyService